 In reporting the incident, Keeper Cornwell apologized for his inability to submit his quarterly report as it had been lost with the lighthouse.
 Though frostbitten, Keeper Cornwell insisted that “should there be another house erected, or a boat placed in the site of the old one, Capt.
 Conway and myself will be ready to take charge of it…”

 On June 20, 1878, Congress appropriated $20,000 for a new screwpile structure at Hooper Strait.
 This cottage-style lighthouse was constructed at the Lazaretto Depot in Baltimore and consisted of a hexagonal dwelling, painted white and topped by a black lantern.
-When completed, the superstructure was transported by schooner to the site, where the screwing down of the seven iron support piles had commenced on September 21.
+When completed, the superstructure was transported by schooner to the site, where the screwing down of the seven iron support piles had commenced on September 21, 1879.
 The Annual Report of the Lighthouse Board for 1880 records: “The piles were placed in their position without any difficulty, the struts, tension bars, and sockets were fitted in place, and the wooden frame of the house was raised.
 The structure was ready for lighting early in October and on October 15, 1879, its light shone for the first time.”
-True to his word, Keeper Cornwell did return to his post and keeper of Hooper Strait Lighthouse.
+True to his word, Keeper Cornwell did return to his post as keeper of Hooper Strait Lighthouse.
 The Lighthouse Board was confident that the new lighthouse, which was mounted atop solid, wrought-iron piles with a diameter of ten inches, would fare much better than its predecessor, which rested on “sleeve-piles.”

 In September 1918, Keeper Calvin Bozman sailed back to the lighthouse after a short shore leave to relieve assistant Ulman Owens.
 Several days later, the captain of a steamer noticed the lighthouse was dark and notified the Lighthouse Service in Baltimore.
 Keeper Bozman’s body was discovered a short time later drifting in the strait by the captain of an oyster schooner, and a formal investigation determined that the keeper had fallen off the lighthouse’s storage platform while sawing wood and drowned.